 Overseas applicants will require IELTS with an overall score of 6.5 with no less than 5.5 in any category, or an equivalent accepted English qualification.
 Accepted English qualifications can be viewed here.

 You’ll study five core units, covering areas like Advanced Network Security, Cryptography and Encryption, and Computer Forensics and Security.
 You’ll then move on to tackle an in-depth masters project.

-Manchester Metropolitan University's Department of Computing and Mathematics is home to the Informatics Research Centre (IRC), an interdisciplinary hub that conducts leading work on fundamental and applied computer science.
 Areas of research include intelligent systems, image and sensory computation, logic, peer-to-peer computing, computation, novel and natural computing, informatics and computational fluid dynamics.
-Research in the School was rated internationally excellent with some rated world-leading in the 2014 Research Excellence Framework.
+Research in the Department was rated internationally excellent with some rated world-leading in the 2014 Research Excellence Framework.

 The Centre is characterised by its distinctive mix of expertise, research strengths and cross-discipline working.
 Its over-arching aim is to use computer science to address societal challenges and ensure research has significant impact in areas such as healthcare, future cities and security.